panditdhamdhere/Rust_presentation/ReadMe.md

 17 -> Traits
 18 -> Vectors
 19 -> Hashmap
-20 -> Concurrency
+20 -> Concurrenc
+21 -> Random number Guessing game
-21 -> Questions & answers
+22 -> Questions & answers

 This is just basic intro, Rust is more than these topics!